Backstreet Boys get Hollywood star ahead of world tour

 The close harmony singers were visibly emotional as they thanked their families and fans for their support over the years.

-"What an honour it is," said Kevin Richardson, 40, holding back tears.
+"What an honor it is," said Kevin Richardson, 40, holding back tears.
 "What a beautiful day.
 What another beautiful way to celebrate 20 years together."

 Formed in 1993 in Florida, the Backstreet Boys went on to sell more than 130 million albums worldwide and score hits like "I Want It That Way," and "Shape of My Heart."